Here we provide basic information on the UK tax system and how to deal with HM Revenue & Customs (HMRC).

 If you want more information on any of the following areas, you can find it elsewhere on this website:

-LITRG also has other websites that you may find helpful:
+LITRG also has another website that you may find helpful:

-The leading website for advisers who deal with HMRC related benefits including tax credits, child benefit and National Minimum Wage.
+- revenuebenefits: the leading website for advisers who deal with HMRC-related benefits including tax credits, child benefit and the national minimum wage.

 You can find out where to get help from third party organisations in Getting Help.